vaish-thesis/borrow_btc/README.md

 🌟 Features

-Comprehensive Analysis: Compare all three strategies with detailed metrics Monte Carlo Simulations: Generate bull, bear, and base case scenarios based on hundreds of simulations Liquidation Risk Analysis: Monitor when BTC price changes might trigger liquidation events Interactive Visualizations: Explore dynamic charts showing performance, risk profiles, and time-series projections Customizable Parameters: Adjust all inputs to match your personal situation Save/Load Configurations: Save your analysis parameters to revisit later Smart Recommendations: Get personalized advice based on your risk tolerance and goals
+- **Comprehensive Analysis**: Compare all three strategies with detailed metrics
+- **Monte Carlo Simulations**: Generate bull, bear, and base case scenarios based on hundreds of simulations
+- **Liquidation Risk Analysis**: Monitor when BTC price changes might trigger liquidation events
+- **Interactive Visualizations**: Explore dynamic charts showing performance, risk profiles, and time-series projections
+- **Customizable Parameters**: Adjust all inputs to match your personal situation
+- **Save/Load Configurations**: Save your analysis parameters to revisit later
+- **Smart Recommendations**: Get personalized advice based on your risk tolerance and goals

 📋 Background
 This application implements mathematical models for three distinct strategies that Bitcoin holders can use when considering real estate purchases: